Associate Literary Agent

 Fantasy and all its subgenres: Again, I’m looking for emotion- and story-heavy writing with a trackable narrative, diverse and inclusive cast, and mindful worldbuilding.
 (Circe is a big favorite of mine.)

 Historical fiction and fantasy that explores diverse experiences and cultures (Fifty Words for Rain)

 I’m very selective with nonfiction, but I am interested in deeply moving memoirs and business/personal development by people of color.

 I’m also looking for cookbooks and baking books that make rich culinary traditions accessible while keeping them authentic, especially those with recipes that have been passed down through generations.
 I love fusion cuisines and I get most excited about dessert!

 How to submit

-Please email a one-page query letter to email@example.com.
-Please include "Query: [Your Title]" in the subject line of the email, your contact information, and the first 20 pages pasted into the body of the email below the query letter.
+Please email firstname.lastname@example.org and include "Query: [Your Title]" in the subject line of the email, your contact information, and the first 20 pages pasted into the body of the email below the query letter

 I only accept email queries, and any queries sent by regular mail will not be considered.